frobware/grawler/README.md

 	$ go get -u golang.org/x/net/html
 	$ go get -u github.com/frobware/grawler/...

-The build binary `sitemap` is an example of using the library.
+The binary `sitemap` is an example of using the library.

 Given a URL it will print a basic sitemap for the given domain, listing the links each page has, together with a list of assets found